The Kodak Pony 135 Model B is a surprisingly good performer for how basic it is. I’ve updated my review here.

-The 1953-55 Kodak Pony 135 Model B, like the original Pony 135, is a step-up camera from the basic Brownies Kodak sold.
+The 1953-55 Kodak Pony 135 Model B, like the original Pony 135, steps the photographer up from the basic Brownies Kodak sold.
 Its 51mm f/4.5 Anaston lens, probably a Cooke triplet in design, was a serious improvement on the meniscus lenses in most Brownies.
-It was set in a Kodak Flash 200 shutter that operates at 1/25, 1/50, 1/100, and 1/200 seconds.
+Its Kodak Flash 200 shutter operates at 1/25, 1/50, 1/100, and 1/200 seconds.

 Like the original Kodak Pony 135, you have to extend the lens barrel before you can shoot photos.
 Twist counterclockwise, pull, twist clockwise until it locks.
 To collapse it, twist, push, twist.